tzConnectBerlin/peppermintEry/README.md

 This returns HTTP 200 if everything is found in order, and HTTP 503 Service Unavailable if issues have been found.
 The following checks are executed:

+- A last pull timeout logic that checks if the Peppermintery or the Peppermint worker hadn't tried to pull a new task in a specific timeframe
 - A canary / watchdog logic checks for the last time the Peppermintery worker process attempted to pull a job, and the check fails if this returns a timeout.
 - A canary / watchdog logic checks for the last time Peppermint attempted to pull a job, and the check fails if this returns a timeout.
 - The count of different Peppermint operation states is queried from a 'floor' id up, and the check fails if any error states (`unknown`, `failed`, `rejected`) are found.